hg1337/homeassistant-dwd/README.md

 1. Create a folder named "custom_components" within the config folder, if it doesn't already exist.
 2. Optional: If you have Python installed and if you like, you may run [tools/generate_stations/generate_stations.py](tools/generate_stations/generate_stations.py) to update the station list.
 However, it shouldn't change too often, that's why it is "pre-compiled".
-3. Copy the whole dwd folder of this repository into the custom_components folder.
+3. Copy the whole custom_components/dwd folder of this repository into the custom_components folder.
 I.e. your structure should in the end be /config/custom_components/dwd.
 ![Screenshot Installation Folder](./images/screenshot_installation-folder.png)
 4. Restart Home Assistant.
 If you see a warning "You are using a custom integration dwd which has not been tested by Home Assistant." (and no errors of course) in the log, everything went well.